Supported Device Types

 Behavior:

-Turning “on” enables the automation
+- Turning "on" triggers the automation (runs it once)

-Turning “off” disables the automation
+- Turning "off" disables the automation

-State reflects enabled/disabled status
+- State reflects the automation's enabled/disabled status

-Entity Mapping Customization¶
+Entity Mapping Customization

 You can override the default device type mapping per entity using the Entity Mapping UI.